mathjax/MathJax-docs/web/typeset.rst

-In order to limit the potential interference that could be caused by the mathematics entered by your readers, MathJax provides the `ui/safe` extension.
+In order to limit the potential interference that could be caused by the mathematics entered by your readers, MathJax provides the :ref:`safe-component` extension.
 This extension filters the mathematics on the page in order to try to remove problematic attributes, like javascript links, or font sizes that are too large or too small, or style settings that would be disruptive to the page layout.
 If your page allows your readers to post content that includes mathematics processed by MathJax, you should strongly consider using the `ui/safe` extension.

 See the :ref:`safe-options` section for details of how to load and configure the `ui/safe` extension.